Unveiling the Truth about Rent Control and Land Values in Housing

 Slightly paraphrased question from my classmate Mark;

-“How are you going to get an acceptance from small private landlords let alone institutions” ?
+“How are you going to get an acceptance from small private landlords let alone institutions”?

-Very broad, but the main point being how do you convince that the stick of RC will benefit the nervous middle (50-90 percentile) and suspicious asset wealthy (top 10%).
+It’s very broad, but the main point is how you convince people that the stick of RC will benefit the nervous middle (50-90 percentile) and suspicious asset wealth (top 10%).

-So with this in mind to counter the loss we need a greater gain, thus in this report I figured four carrots to the one stick, this is so important to creating societal jewels (ie NHS) that can be justified to the majority over the small minority of our natural self seeking to a short term initial loss ( and we will see in the paper all benefit long term, again the NHS).
+So, with this in mind, to counter the loss, we need a greater gain.
+Thus, in this report, I figured four carrots to the one stick.
+This is so important to creating societal jewels (i.e., the NHS) that can be justified to the majority over the small minority of self-seeking short-termists ( and we will see in the paper that all benefit long-term, again, the NHS).

-Though it should be stated that any welfare fiscal spending cannot show a direct profit by its very nature it’s once, twice, thrice removed and the measurement of GDP growth is only seen as a generation is cared and educated from birth to grave, kept healthy, has food, shelter, warmth and no fear of retirement so as to concentrate on producing the measurable wealth.
+Though it should be stated that any welfare fiscal spending cannot show a direct profit by its very nature, it’s once, twice, thrice removed.
+The measurement of GDP growth is only seen as a fiscal measurement of ‘production’ ( highlighted as the definition of production has been constantly manipulated; for example, only recently has rentier landlordism been included as a product, even though its extraction, nothing is actually created).
+The separation of generations cared for, educated from birth to grave, kept healthy, has food, shelter, warmth and no fear of retirement to concentrate on producing measurable wealth during the hours of productive employment.

-Not all can be commodified for direct profit, but what can should be able to produce unhindered by welfare concerns.
-Thus, “No Apron Strings
+Not all can be commodified for direct profit, but what can be produced unhindered by welfare concerns will be measurably more efficient in final output.
+A sick hungry workforce is absent in mind and body.

 Concept